duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

      - biased data sources
      - other unexpecred source of bias in data

-#### Example: Amazon: Congress Matched to Criminals
+#### Example: Congress Matched to Criminals by Rekognition

 - Explain another example of algorithmic inaccuracy, this one is more applicable to humans.
-     - Rekognition: a facial recognition software.
+     - Rekognition: a facial recognition software
      - ACLU tested the software by matching Congress members, and the result was members were matched with criminals.
      - 40% of the inaccurate image matches were of people of color for the congress (ACLU NorCal).

 - Explain risks with its implementation in law enforcement:
      - biased initial encounters

-#### An example: Autonomous systems and identification by skin tone
+#### An example: Autonomous Systems Identification by Skin Tone

 - Explain about a consistent problem in AI systems: how they identify people of different skin tones
      - autonomous soap dispenser by Technical Concepts had trouble dispensing people for darker skin color
      - autonomous cars had trouble sensing pedestrians of darker skin color
+- AI systems were less accurate at detecting people of darker skins by 5% (Georgia Institute of Tech)
 - identify possible reasons that contributed to these systems not working such as lack of diversity in workplace, IR sensors

-See: [article] (https://reporter.rit.edu/tech/bigotry-encoded-racial-bias-technology) about encoded racial bias in technology
+See also: [article](https://reporter.rit.edu/tech/bigotry-encoded-racial-bias-technology) about encoded racial bias in technology

 #### Another example: MIT's Moral Machine